jordan-breton/it-journey-sources/docs/blog/posts/ssl-certificates-in-dev-environment.md

 work with some feature that won't work without it like WebRTC or PWA.
 Same thing if you want to start working with third party APIs.

-Generating self-signed certificate quickly become mandatory, and managing them between several projects can be challenging if you don't do it properly...
+Generating self-signed certificate quickly becomes mandatory, and managing them between several projects can be challenging if you don't do it properly...

 Have you ever heard about Root Certificates?
 It makes our lives better :wink: